READ MORE ABOUT MDI READ MORE ABOUT THE NEW MONOLITHIC DOME INSTITUTE GO TO MONOLITHIC.COM

 At the time, I was trying to improve the laborious process of designing interconnected domes.
 My new friend demonstrated how the law of cosines, vectors, and trigonometry would help me automate this process.
 Since then, I’ve applied his principles to all ellipsoid calculators I’ve developed over the years, including the new Horizontal Ellipsoid Dome Calculator.

-Sketch of the prolate ellipsoid used for the Eye of the Storm dome home.
+Prolate Ellipsoid Sketch of the Eye of the Storm Dome Home.

 A sketch of the 80-foot wide by 57-foot deep by 34-foot tall horizontal ellipsoid shape that is the core design of the Eye of the Storm dome home.
 The broad “side” of the dome widens the ocean view from inside this beautiful beach house.
 Try this shape on the MDI Horizontal Ellipsoid Calculator